coar-notify/coar-notify.net/webroot/content/catalogue/workflows/repository-pci/15/index.md

 ---
 title: Reject
 description: |
-  PCI rejects the offer to endorse the preprint
+  Having reviewed the preprint, PCI rejects the offer to endorse it.
 date: 2021-03-08
 type: workflows
 scope: notify